 The shop explains that it isn’t possible for them to both act according to their ethics and fulfill the purpose of Black Friday.
 Their French-produced items containing 100% organic cotton carry high production costs that just don’t work with the massive Black Friday price cuts.

 In fact, in 2020, many businesses cancelled their Black Friday promotion plans altogether.
-However, this varies from country to country.
+However, this varied from country to country.

 In the UK, for example, more than half of respondents (55.4%) said that they would continue with their plans or increase their investment into the sale.
 France saw similar numbers as well (52%).
 However, the other countries surveyed were below the half-way mark (although Italy comes pretty close!).